 Getting all stakeholders together.
-A first ICPDR Workshop on Hydropower and Water Management, organised by Romania, was held from 21 to 22 February 2012 in Timisoara, Romania.
+A first ICPDR Workshop on Hydropower and Water Management, organised by Romania, was held from 21 to 22 Febru-

+All Danube countries - even non-EU states - have committed themselves to implementing the EU Renewable Energy Directive, which encourages energy efficiency and the use of renewable energy sources.
+Depicted here is Kraftwerk Vohburg in Bavaria, Germany. ary 2012 in Timisoara, Romania.
 Representatives from water management and the energy sector, including representatives from the International Hydropower Association, European Small Hydropower Association and Energy Community, discussed the draft findings of the Assessment Report as well as ways to develop a common framework to implement the requirements of renewable energy and hydropower with those of water and environment protection.
 Participants shared practical experience in balancing these two goals, and discussed the elaboration of the Guiding Principles.